 There are many ways to approach doing this yourself.
 All of them involve eliminating foods for a period of time and then testing them.
 This method has been used by allergists since the early 1900s.
 Check out the e-book I wrote about this.

 You’ve probably heard that stress can contribute to a myriad of illnesses.
 It definitely ramps up inflammation if it is chronic.

 You pump out stress hormones as a “fight or flight” response, which is needed, but this sympathetic-driven response should settle down when you’re out of danger.
 When a stressor is prolonged (like an autoimmune disease), so is your stress response, which requires you to constantly make the second responder stress hormone cortisol.

 When stress and cortisol output becomes chronic, your cells actually become resistant to cortisol, and it stays elevated in your bloodstream.
 This causes an inflammatory immune reaction.

 This is not possible.
 Simply having an autoimmune disease is an ongoing stressor in your body.
 Sure it’s good to work on ways to reduce external stressors that you can control, and here are ways to Reduce Stress.

 This is always helpful.
 Here are 8 Ways to Manage Stress.

 3. Take an adrenal adaptagen

 Certain adaptogenic herbs have been shown through research to protect cells from the bombardment of stress hormones.
 So even with stress, your body’s ability to handle it on a physiological level is much better.
 You have more resilience.
 Everyone with an autoimmune disease could benefit from including an adrenal adaptogen in their supplement protocol.
-I frequently use this one.
+I get good results with this one and this one.